ravstock/ravs_garden/src/site/notes/The  Garden/Daily Log.md

 - Added about page to ravstockton.com/about
 - added a easter egg page fucked if I know where though
 - wrote a mini-manifesto
+- started moving and updating passwords from 1password to KeepassXC
 ---

 # 2025-05-21